MakingSense/dev-challenges/iOS/master-detail-api.md

 - Display a listing that can be navigated, and another screen/panel with each item details
 - Setup a Git Repository of your own to upload the code

+Not everything is important, but if you're in doubt, you can check our [evaluation criteria](../EvaluationCriteria.md).

 ## Suggestions

 Here are a few suggestions, but not requirements.
 Feel free to do them or not.